mcastling/mcastling.github.io/NUItutorials/visuals.md

 Images, icons and text are added to buttons using visuals.

 A control has 3 states - NORMAL, FOCUSED and DISABLED.
 Buttons have sub states: SELECTED and UNSELECTED.
-The button's appearance can be modified by setting properties for the various 'state' Visuals.
+The button's appearance can be modified by setting properties for the various 'state' visuals.
 Each state and sub-state should have the required visuals.
 A visual can be common between states.

 When pressed the button moves from the unselected state to the selected state.
 The unselected visuals